cloudstead/cloudos/docs/config-flow.md

 ----
 ## Registration
 ### actor: end user (on public website)
-A registration for a new user on the public website (www.cloudstead.io) gives us:
+A registration for a new user on the public website (www.cloudstead.io) provides Cloudstead with:

+   * name: your first and last name
    * email address: the cloudos instance will send an email here after it has set itself up
-   * mobile phone: to be used with two-factor authentication for the account on cloudstead.io
+   * mobile phone: can be used with two-factor authentication for the account on cloudstead.io
    * password: when the user clicks on the link in the email after cloudos setup, this will be the "original password" they need to change, to set a cloudos-specific password. it's passed to the cloudos in bcrypted form, and then deleted after the password's been matched an a new one has been set.

-This information is stored in the cloudstead database and can be used to launch new CloudOs instances.
+This information is stored in the Cloudstead database and is used to launch new CloudOs instances.
+This is the only data that will be stored on servers that you do not have sole control over.
+You can delete your Cloudstead account at any time.

 ----
 ## New CloudOs Request
 ### actor: end user (on public website)
 On public website (www.cloudstead.io), a CloudOsRequest consists of the following:

-   * name: The simple hostname (not FQDN) of the cloudOs instance
+   * name: The simple hostname (not FQDN) of the cloudos instance
+   * edition: The "size" of the hostname.
+Determines how much horsepower will be running.
+   * region: Where it will run.
+Specifically, which cloud provider and which region within that provider's network.
+   * apps: Which apps be pre-installed on the instance.

 A name of "newco" would bring up a cloudstead with the hostname "newco.cloudstead.io".
-The domain (in this case, cloudstead.io) comes from the value of the `CLOUDOS_PARENT_DOMAIN` env var in the shell that started the cloudstead-server.
+The domain (in this case, cloudstead.io) comes from the cloudstead server.

 ----
 ## Server-side CloudOs Fulfillment
 ### actor: cloudstead-server (public website)
 When launching a cloudos instance, a cloudstead-server will:

-* Creates fresh credentials for AWS (IAM user), Sendgrid, and cloudos-dns
+* Creates fresh credentials for AWS (IAM user), Sendgrid, and others
 * Create the initial databags for the instance
 * Copies the databags and SSL certs the instance, and starts the chef run

-*From end-user's CloudOsRequest:*

-   * cloudos/init.json: base.hostname (same as name above)
+*Set using data from your Cloudstead profile or the CloudOsRequest:*

+   * cloudos/base.json: hostname ("newco" in the example above)
-   * cloudos/init.json: cloudos.recovery\_email (same as user's email at registration)
+   * cloudos/init.json: recovery\_email (email used at registration)
+   * cloudos/init.json: admin\_initial\_pass (the bcrypted hash of your password, use this (along with a random key the cloudos emails once setup) to unlock the cloudos instance)

 *Set at launch time by public server:*

+   * cloudos/base.json: parent\_domain (for example, cloudstead.io)
-   * cloudos/init.json: cloudos.run_as (currently hardcoded to 'cloudos')
+   * cloudos/init.json: run_as (hardcoded to 'cloudos')
-   * cloudos/init.json: cloudos.admin\_initial\_pass (the bcrypted hash of the user's password on cloudstead.io, this will be their initial password on the cloudos instance)
-   * cloudos/init.json: base.parent\_domain (set by public website, for example cloudstead.io)
-   * cloudos/init.json: cloudos.aws\_iam\_user (the IAM user with perms to read/write from a subdir of the bucket.
+   * cloudos/init.json: aws\_iam\_user (the IAM user with perms to read/write from a subdir of the bucket.
 IAM username is a hash of the public-site-user-account's uuid + the cloudos name + salt)
-   * cloudos/init.json: cloudos.aws\_access\_key (access key for the IAM user, with perms to read/write from a subdir of the bucket)
+   * cloudos/init.json: aws\_access\_key (access key for the IAM user, with perms to read/write from a subdir of the bucket)
-   * cloudos/init.json: cloudos.aws\_secret\_key (access key for the IAM user, with perms to read/write from a subdir of the bucket)
+   * cloudos/init.json: aws\_secret\_key (access key for the IAM user, with perms to read/write from a subdir of the bucket)
-   * cloudos/init.json: cloudos.s3\_bucket (bucket where the IAM user can read/write from a subdir of the bucket that matches their IAM user name)
+   * cloudos/init.json: s3\_bucket (bucket where the IAM user can read/write from a subdir of the bucket that matches their IAM user name)
-   * cloudos/init.json: cloudos.authy.username (API key for authy, shared among all instances, must be changed before SSH access is allowed)
+   * cloudos/init.json: authy.user (API key for authy, shared among all instances, must be changed before SSH access is allowed)
+   * cloudos/init.json: appstore.user (UCID for the app store, generated at launch-time)
+   * cloudos/init.json: appstore.base\_uri (API endpoint for app store)
-   * cloudos/init.json: cloudos.dns.username (username for cloudos-dns, generated at launch-time)
+   * cloudos/init.json: dns.user (username for cloudos-dns, generated at launch-time)
-   * cloudos/init.json: cloudos.dns.password (password for cloudos-dns, generated at launch-time)
+   * cloudos/init.json: dns.password (password for cloudos-dns, generated at launch-time)
    * email/init.json: smtp_relay.username (Sendgrid credentials, generated at launch-time)
    * email/init.json: smtp_relay.password (Sendgrid credentials, generated at launch-time)